This section of the website has an overview and summary of OHS law:

 In the overview you will also find information on related legislation, and a list of the regulations and codes of practice.
 A brief description of the regulations and codes under the OHS Act is also provided.
 For more detailed information on each of regulations and the codes, click on those headings in the column on the left.

-Hard or soft copies, or CD ROMs of the Victorian OHS Act and Regulations can now only be purchased from SAI Global (see the website for more information).
-The 2004 Act and Regs can also be downloaded (in both pdf and word format) on the Victorian government legislation repository website.
+The latest authorised versions 2004 Act and Regs can be downloaded (in both pdf and word format) FREE on the Victorian government legislation repository website.